Washah/ReadMe/README.md

 ### Hi there 👋
-I`m Mohamed from Israel, 29 years old .
+I`m Washah Mohamed from Israel, 29 years old .
 I`m A Full Stack Web Developer, I really enjoy learning languages in this study framework.
 I am currently working on huge projects to showcase the talents I gained in the full stack course.